 Research Ayurveda, practice things that sound inviting and test everything yourself!

-I’m certainly still susceptible to stress—I don’t think anything can change the fact that I’m fundamentally a worrywart—but Grossman helped me realise that skipping meals and overworking myself weren’t actually making me more productive; in fact, they were hindering my work and making me miserable to boot.
+I’m certainly still susceptible to stress—I don’t think anything can change the fact that I’m fundamentally a worrywart—but Grossman helped me realize that skipping meals and overworking myself wasn’t actually making me more productive; in fact, they were hindering my work and making me miserable to boot.
 And if my improved sleep quality and increased stamina weren’t enough to keep me eating between meals, this happens to be one of the easiest eating plans I’ve ever been on.
-Ayurvedic medicine centres around holistic wellness through the long-term balancing of energies, rather than drastic diets with constantly shifting rules and regimens.
+Ayurvedic medicine centers around holistic wellness through the long-term balancing of energies, rather than drastic diets with constantly shifting rules and regimens.

 Grossman says that anyone can implement Ayurvedic wellness into their lives in a real and manageable way: “Once you have a better understanding of your Animal Body Type, pick one or two changes you would like to make in your daily diet/lifestyle.
 Experiment with these alterations for six to 12 weeks and assess how your health is doing.
 Depending on what your gut says, continue or take a break.
 Research Ayurveda, practice things that sound inviting, and test everything yourself!”